bobleesj/github-pages-with-docker/_posts/2024-08-31-conda-forge-distribute.md

 ## Step 1: Make a "recipe"

-A recipe contains information on dependencies, package version, and metadata including the license, documentation link, and the maintainer(s) for the package.
+A recipe is a folder containing files to build a conda package including `meta.yaml` . `meta.yaml` contains information on dependencies, package version, license, documentation link, and the maintainer(s) for the package.
+The file we need to modify is `meta.yaml` and the rest is provided.
+Check the `meta.yaml` file of a Python package: [https://github.com/conda-forge/staged-recipes/pull/15860/files](https://github.com/conda-forge/staged-recipes/pull/15860/files).

+To make the recipe:

 - Fork and clone the [https://github.com/conda-forge/staged-recipes](https://github.com/conda-forge/staged-recipes) repository.
 - Create a new branch named `<package-name>`.